Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 # Scope

 "DNS Privacy Considerations" [@?RFC7626] describes the general privacy issues and threats associated with the use of the DNS by Internet users and much of the threat analysis here is lifted from that document and from [@!RFC6973].
 However this document is limited in scope to best practice considerations for the provision of DNS privacy services by servers (recursive resolvers) to clients (stub resolvers or forwarders).
-Privacy considerations specifically from the perspective of an end user, or those for operators of authoritative nameservers are out of scope.
+Choices that are made exclusively by the end user, or those for operators of authoritative nameservers are out of scope.

 This document includes (but is not limited to) considerations in the following